stueynz/ReDoc/.github/CUSTOMISATIONS.md

 - `parameterGroupCollapseThreshold` (default 6) parameter groups with more than this many members will be collapsed on initial display.
 Click on the group heading to expand.
 See [Large Parameter Groups](#large-parameter-groups)

+- `options.defaultOAuthScope` the name of the only OAuth scope that will be displayed on initial load.
+See [OAuth Scope Filtering](#oauth-scope-filtering)

 ## JSON Schema Const
 - JSON Schema uses keyword `const` as short hand for a single `enum` value, which allows us to have titles and description fields for each enumeration value, thus: